 Often cited as the best basketball film of all time, the 1986 movie Hoosiers chronicles the season of the underdog Hickory High School Huskers and their ultimate state championship triumph.
 Starring Gene Hackman, Barbara Hershey and Oscar-nominated Dennis Hopper, the film is loosely based on the 1954 Milan High School state champions, and production shot the climactic game in Butler University’s fieldhouse (where the real game was played) for authenticity.

-Fans of the film will also want to explore the “Hoosier Gym” in Knightstown, which stood in as the Huskers’ home court in the 1986 film.
+Fans of the film, one of the most famous movies filmed in Indiana, will also want to explore the “Hoosier Gym” in Knightstown, which stood in as the Huskers’ home court in the 1986 film.
 Built in 1921 and largely unchanged for period authenticity, the gym’s iconic raised wooden bleachers and the court’s red-and-gold color scheme remain exactly as they did in Hoosiers, and high school teams from across the state continue to host games here.

 Already internationally renowned for its numerous examples of modernist architecture, the city of Columbus received renewed publicity after the release of the 2017 film Columbus.
-A romantic drama created by film essayist-turned-director Kogonada, the movie creatively integrates the city’s architecture into shots to comment on the characters’ isolation and eventual connection, and many of these buildings are available for group tours.
+One of the most recent major movies filmed in Indiana, it is a romantic drama created by film essayist-turned-director Kogonada, the movie creatively integrates the city’s architecture into shots to comment on the characters’ isolation and eventual connection, and many of these buildings are available for group tours.
 Notable structures seen in the film include the Miller House (Eero Saarinen’s modernist masterpiece that epitomizes the school of architecture with an open floor plan and flat roof), the Irwin Conference Center (which emphasizes radical banking transparency with large windows) and the Robert N. Stewart Bridge.

 Another visually striking Indiana city that has welcomed Hollywood productions and visitors alike is Madison.
 Much of the town’s architecture dates back to the early 1800s, when local merchants thrived along the Ohio River during the steamboat era.
 Today, groups can scour antique shops on Main Street, tour the Greek Revival home of famed financier James F.D.
 Lanier and tour Dr. William Hutchings’ Office & Museum to learn about 19th century surgery techniques.
 MGM Studios chose Madison in 1958 to depict the fictional Indiana town of Parkman for Some Came Running, a drama starring Frank Sinatra, Dean Martin and Shirley MacLaine.
 Several businesses in the downtown district were given new Parkman facades, and many businesses in town proudly display posters of the film.